 Anthony is enchanted by Mas Lunel, an old stone house owned by Aramon Lunel, a dissipated, alcoholic wretch, who has relegated his sister Audrun to a makeshift cottage on the edge of the property.
 The rifts in their relationship are seismic and Mas Lunel looms as a symbol of all that went wrong.
 Anthony’s narcissistic interest in Mas Lunel as a canvas for his life sets in motion a chain of events with fatal consequences.

-This bare outline of the story doesn’t reveal that how Tremain’s damaged characters come alive on the page, with all their hopes and sorrows.
+This bare outline of the story doesn’t reveal how Tremain’s damaged characters come alive on the page, with all their hopes and sorrows.
 I read an earlier novel, The Way I Found Her, several years ago and always meant to read more of her novels.
 Now I will.

 Below I’ve put together a short list of novels and memoirs about houses and how they affect family relationships.
-It’s a common dream that the place we live will change our lives.
+It’s a common dream that the place we live in will change our lives.
 Anyone who reads the articles in the Sunday NY Times Real Estate section sees that weekly.

 Barker, Pat.
 Another World